bernardpeh/practical-symfony-3/manuscript/Chapter_18.md

 ## Extending BpehNestablePageBundle

-If you are already lost, I've created a [demo bundle](https://github.com/bernardpeh/NestablePageBundle) and you can install the demo bundle and test out it for yourself.
+To make things easy, I've created a [demo bundle](https://github.com/bernardpeh/NestablePageBundle) and you can install the demo bundle and test out it for yourself.

-Let us extend BpehNestablePageBundle by copying that bundle.
+Let us extend BpehNestablePageBundle by copying the PageTestBundle.

 ```
 -> cd src/AppBundle